meroton/docs/blog/2026-04-09-updates-to-bb-deployments.md

   <!-- - `GITSHA1` -->
 <!-- * Generic gRPC stream forwarding -->

+# `bb-storage`

+## OAuth Client credentials for HTTP clients

+Buildbarns HTTP client now supports OAuth Client Credential flow.

+## PKCE support in OIDC authenticator

+The OIDC authenticator now supports PKCE.

+## Merge ServerCapabilities version numbers

+Buildbarn components now adds any provided versions to their ServerCapabilities.

+## gRPC Authentication

+The gRPC server component now supports basic ATLS.

+## Remove support for legacy sharding

+A legacy version of the sharding implementation has been removed.
+It was previously kept available for migration purposes.

+## Generic stream forwarding

+A Buildbarn frontend can now be configured to forward gRPC streams.

+## Support for hashing algorithm GITSHA1

+Two hashing algorithms has been added Buildbarns digest component: [blake3](https://github.com/buildbarn/bb-storage/pull/307) and [GITSHA1](https://github.com/buildbarn/bb-storage/pull/308).

+## Support bytes and unsigned integer attributes for for gRPC OTEL (?)

+## Upgrade to Bazel 9

 ## Relaunch Buildbarn processes with PID 1

 Buildbarn binaries will now relaunch themselves in a child process, if the PID is 1.
 This removes the need to run bb-runner through `tini` as zombie processes in containers no longer is an issue.

+## ZSTD compression controls

+An option has been added to wrap the existing blobstore CAS gRPC client with ZSTD compression support for ByteStream operations, required for supporting compressed bb-clientd.

+## ZSTD encoder/decoder pool

+bb-storage now supports running several a pool of encoders and decoders.
+The pool can have an upper limit of instances, which are synced and recycled.

+---

 ## Add support for execution timeout compensation via HTTP

 bb-worker can now be configured to allow control of the execution timeout timer via HTTP.
 It is configured by specifying two URLs which are called by the worker: `suspend_url`, whose response controls whether the timeout timer is suspended, and `resume_url` whose response controls whether to resume the timer.

-## ZStandard compression controls

-bb-storage can now use zstd for compressing

 ## Remote Action Router

-## Remove support for legacy sharding

-A legacy version of the sharding implementation has been removed.
-It was previously kept available for migration purposes.

 ## Remote Execution: Add chunking algorithm

-## HTTP Authentication

-Buildbarns HTTP client now supports OAuth Client Credential flow, and PKCE has been added as an option to the OIDC authenticator.

-## gRPC Authentication

-The gRPC server component now supports basic ATLS.

-## Support for additional hashing algorithms

-Two hashing algorithms has been added Buildbarns digest component: [blake3](https://github.com/buildbarn/bb-storage/pull/307) and [GITSHA1](https://github.com/buildbarn/bb-storage/pull/308).

-## Generic stream forwarding

-A Buildbarn frontend can now be configured to forward gRPC streams.

 <!-- ## `bazel-remote-apis`